 3rd best vintage find: Midcentury cocktail cabinet

 I was on a look out for this for a long time.
 I wanted something wooden in my new kitchen, something that would go with the existing dining table and bench, plus I really loved the midcentury modern aesthetics.
 When midcentury modern furniture became more popular, prices soared and finding anything reasonably priced was hard.
-After spending lots of time online searching, I found this restored, Danish beauty, reasonably priced and with perfect dimensions for the space.
+After spending lots of time online searching, I found this restored, Danish beauty, reasonably priced from Ebay too, and with perfect dimensions for the space.
 I was so happy with my find!

 Points to consider: just becomes something is trendy, don’t over spend.
 But if you really have set your heart on something specific, have done your research, and can afford it – just go for it!
 These are the wow pieces that will make a your home spectacular 🙂